Hotel Empress Zoe – Enchanting historic hotel in the heart of the Sultanahmet.

 - Istanbul Small Group Luxury Day Tour – See all the top sights of Istanbul in 1 day and in style.
 Not your usual crowded tour and much more personal.
 Start location: Hotel pick-up.

 - Topkaki Palace & Harem Tour With Historian Guide – Get deeper into this fantastic palace complex with a local historian.
 Bonus: You also get to skip the line.
-Start location: 5-minute walk (0.2 mile).
+Start location: 0.2 mile.

 - Whirling Dervishes at Hodja Pasha Cultural Center – A one-hour show of the Mavlevei Ceremony in a 550-year old hamam.
-Start location: 18-minute walk (1 mile).
+Start location: 1 mile.

 - Bosphorus Tour from Eminonu Pier – A relaxing, 90-minute cruise up the Bosphorus and back with views of Europe and Asia.
 Start location: 20-25 minutes by public transport.